NuclearRazor/CSGOScraper/README.md

 ## **csgo parser**

-This parser get data from the next sites:
+This parser get and compare data from the next sites:

 - csgotm
 - csgosell